onemtc/terraform-wth/Student/Terraform-Challenge-01.md

 - Understanding Terraform basics:  init, plan, apply, and state
 - Setting up Terraform authentication with Azure
-- How to author Terraform manifest using HCL
+- How to author Terraform manifests using HCL

 In this challenge, you will create a simple Terraform manifest and deploy it to Azure.
 You will save Terraform state in an Azure Storage account